anet-be/mlua/README.md

     YDB>
 ```

-Note that the .output parameter will contain any Lua error messages.
-It is optional.
+Note that the optional .output parameter will contain any Lua error messages.

+MLua was written by Berwyn Hoyt and sponsored by the University of Antwerp Library.
+It is provided under the same license as Yottadb: the GNU Affero General Public License version 3.

 ## Installation